securityfirst/tent-content/contents_en/communications/social-media/expert/how-to-respond-to-abuse.md

 Experiencing and responding to abuse can be isolating and stressful.
 A supportive community, online or off, can help.

 (Learn more about [unhealthy stress](umbrella://lesson/stress/0)).

+# Help others

+*Read: PEN America, [Best Practices for Allies and Witnesses] (https://onlineharassmentfieldmanual.pen.org/best-practices-for-allies-and-witnesses/)* and *[Best Practices for Employers of Writers and Journalists](https://onlineharassmentfieldmanual.pen.org/best-practices-for-employers-of-writers-and-journalists/)*